-- Maximum Possible Fire Loss (MPFL) less than \$5.6 million (in 2016 dollars). - Mission interruption is acceptable to the mission owner. - Automatic suppression is not needed to protect egress paths. - Combustible loading is maintained at insignificant levels. - Separated from developed spaces by two-hour fire barriers.
+- Maximum Possible Fire Loss (MPFL) less than \$9 million (in 2023 dollars). - Mission interruption is acceptable to the mission owner. - Automatic suppression is not needed to protect egress paths. - Combustible loading is maintained at insignificant levels. - Separated from developed spaces by two-hour fire barriers.

 Powered mobile equipment (such as wheeled, skid-mounted, track- or rail-mounted equipment capable of moving or being moved) and mobile fossil-fueled equipment shall be protected by installation of an automatic fire suppression system.
 The inspection, testing, and maintenance (ITM) of these systems shall be in accordance with the manufacturer's recommendations and per the applicable NFPA standard.
 Mobile equipment operators shall be trained in the proper use/actuation of this on-board fire suppression system.
 Automatic fire suppression is not required for welders or golf cart type equipment.
-To minimize combustion loading, non-fossil-fueled vehicles should be used whenever possible.
+To minimize combustible loading, non-fossil-fueled vehicles should be used whenever possible.
 Other equipment shall be protected by automatic or manual suppression, as determined in the FHA.

-Fire-resistant hydraulic fluids shall be used in hydraulically actuated underground machinery and equipment unless such equipment (a) has less than 20 gallons of hydraulic fluid and is protected by multi-purpose fire extinguishers, or (b) is protected by fire extinguishers rated at sufficient capacity for the type and size of hydraulic equipment involved, and rated at least 4A:40B:C. Note: See FM Global Loss Prevention Data Sheet 7-40, Heavy Duty Mobile Equipment, for additional guidance on less hazardous hydraulic fluids.
-Where it is not possible to use an approved, non-ignitable hydraulic fluid, a hydraulic fluid with as high a flash point as possible should be used and additional safeguards provided.
-See FM Global Loss Prevention Data Sheet 7-98, Hydraulic Fluids, for guidance.
+Fire-resistant hydraulic fluids shall be used in hydraulically actuated underground machinery and equipment unless such equipment (a) contains less than 20 gallons of hydraulic fluid and is protected by multi-purpose fire extinguishers, or (b) is protected by fire extinguishers rated at sufficient capacity for the type and size of hydraulic equipment involved, and rated at least 4A:40B:C.128

-- D.2.2 Fire Extinguishers.
-Portable fire extinguishers shall be provided (a) in developed spaces; (b) in other spaces where combustible materials are present, processed, or handled; and (c) on mobile equipment, in accordance with NFPA 122, Standard for Fire Prevention and Control in Metal/Nonmetal Mining and Metal Mineral Processing Facilities based on the FHA or the AHJ. - D.2.3 Fire Detection and Alarm.
-Automatic fire detection shall be provided in all developed spaces of subterranean facilities.
+D.2.2 Fire Extinguishers.
+Portable fire extinguishers shall be provided (a) in developed spaces; (b) in other spaces where combustible materials are present, processed, or handled; and (c) on mobile equipment, in accordance with NFPA 122, Standard for Fire Prevention and Control in Metal/Nonmetal Mining and Metal Mineral Processing Facilities, based on the FHA or as directed by the AHJ.

+D.2.3 Fire Detection and Alarm.

+(a) Automatic fire detection shall be provided in all developed spaces of subterranean facilities.
 Automatic fire suppression systems that alarm on actuation may be used to provide fire detection.

-Fire alarm or mass occupant notification systems capable of promptly warning every person underground shall be provided and maintained in operating condition.
-If persons are assigned to work areas beyond the warning capabilities of the system, alternative notification methods shall be provided.

-Alarm notifications shall be transmitted to a constantly-attended location.
-112
+(b) Fire alarm or mass occupant notification systems capable of promptly warning every person underground shall be provided and maintained in operating condition.
+If persons are assigned to work areas beyond the warning capabilities of the system, alternative notification methods shall be provided.129 Alarm notifications shall be transmitted to a constantly-attended location.130

-- D.2.4 Two-Way Communication System.
-A two-way communication system for emergency responder use shall be provided throughout the subterranean facility. - D.2.5 Barriers (Compartmentation Requirements) - D.2.5.1 Partitions.
+D.2.4 Two-Way Communication System.
+A two-way communication system for emergency responder use shall be provided throughout the subterranean facility.

+D.2.5 Barriers (Compartmentation Requirements)

+D.2.5.1 Partitions.
 Noncombustible materials shall be used in the construction of all new walls, fixed partitions, insulation, ceilings, and floors.

-Fire retardant coating on otherwise combustible materials shall not be permitted unless approved by the AHJ based upon appropriate fire tests.
+Fire retardant coating on otherwise combustible materials shall not be permitted unless approved by the AHJ based upon appropriate fire tests and fire hazard calculations.

-D.2.5.2 Fire Rated Barriers.
-Storage rooms greater than 150 sq. ft. and secondary power system rooms shall be separated from the remainder of the underground spaces by walls with at least a two-hour fire resistance rating.
-Developed spaces shall be separated from undeveloped spaces by a fire barrier with a minimum fire-resistance rating of two hours.
-Refuge stations shall be separated from other spaces by a fire barrier with a minimum fire-resistance rating of two hours.
+D.2.5.2 Fire Rated Barriers. (a) Storage rooms greater than 150 sq. ft. and secondary power system rooms shall be separated from the remainder of the underground spaces by walls with at least a two-hour fire resistance rating. (b) Developed spaces shall be separated from undeveloped spaces by a fire barrier with a minimum fire-resistance rating of two hours. (c) Refuge stations shall be separated from other spaces by a fire barrier with a minimum fire-resistance rating of two hours.